-The electron fraction distribution shown in Figure~\ref{fig:Ye_dist_dd2} indicates that the unbound matter consists primarily of neutron-rich ejecta ($Y_e < 0.1$), along with a smaller fraction of less neutron-rich material ($Y_e \gtrsim 0.2$).
-Across all simulations, the DD2 cases exhibit a predominantly neutron-rich composition at early times, while the SFHo simulations show a broader range of $Y_e$ values.
-However, despite the neutron-rich nature of the ejecta, the total ejected mass remains low, suggesting that this material is unlikely to be the dominant contributor to the overall outflows.
-The combination of higher $Y_e$ outflows already present $10\,{\rm ms}$ post-merger with the disk wind outflows expected at later times is overall expected to be slightly more massive than the early-time neutron rich outflows observed in our simulations.
-The difference in composition between equations of state and black hole spins can be largely attributed to differences in the mass of the true ``dynamical ejecta'' in these systems, the DD2 equation of state leads to more ejection of cold matter in a tidal tail, and higher spins have a similar effect.
+The electron fraction distribution of the ejecta, shown in Figure~\ref{fig:Ye_dist_dd2}, indicates that the unbound matter consists primarily of neutron-rich ejecta ($Y_e < 0.1$, from the tidal disruption of the neutron star), along with a smaller fraction of less neutron-rich material ($Y_e \gtrsim 0.2$, mainly ejected at later times).
+Across all configurations, the DD2 cases exhibit a more neutron-rich composition than the SFHo simulations.
+However, we should note that the total ejected mass remains low compared to the mass of the bound matter.
+This suggests that this early ejecta is unlikely to be the dominant contributor to the overall outflows.
+The higher $Y_e$ outflows already visible at the end of our simulations and the disk wind outflows expected at later times are, when combined, expected to be slightly more massive than the early-time neutron rich outflows observed in our simulations.
+The difference in composition between equations of state and black hole spins can be largely attributed to differences in the mass of the true ``dynamical ejecta'' in these systems: the DD2 equation of state leads to more ejection of cold matter in a tidal tail, and higher spins have a similar effect.